rbisdorff/Digraph3/docSphinx/tutorial.rst

    The tutorial random valuation digraph

 Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetric links are drawn in black with an arrowhead showing the direction of the link.
 Notice the undetermined relational situation (:math:`r(6\,S\,2) = 0.00`) observed between nodes '6' and '2'.
-The corresponding link is marked in gray with an open arrowhead in the drawing.
+The corresponding link is marked in gray with an open arrowhead in the drawing (see Fig. 3).

 Asymmetric and symmetric parts
 ------------------------------